Complexity: Study

 Complexity has always been a part of our environment, and therefore many scientific fields have dealt with complex systems and phenomena.
 From one perspective, that which is somehow complex – displaying variation without being random – is most worthy of interest given the rewards found in the depths of exploration.

 The use of the term complex is often confused with the term complicated.
 In today's systems, this is the difference between myriad connecting "stovepipes" and effective "integrated" solutions.
 This means that complex is the opposite of independent, while complicated is the opposite of simple.

-While this has led some fields to come up with specific definitions of complexity, there is a more recent movement to regroup observations from different fields to study complexity in itself, whether it appears in anthills, human brains, or economic systems, social systems.
+While this has led some fields to come up with specific definitions of complexity, there is a more recent movement to regroup observations from different fields to study complexity in itself, whether it appears in anthills, human brains or social systems.
 One such interdisciplinary group of fields is relational order theories.

 Topics

 Behaviour

 The behavior of a complex system is often said to be due to emergence and self-organization.
 Chaos theory has investigated the sensitivity of systems to variations in initial conditions as one cause of complex behaviour.